Preparing to Take Your Car Abroad After Brexit

 Keep an eye on the Government EU Transport guidance website for more updates.

-You might also like to download our guide – What to do if you are taking your car or van abroad – this hasn’t been updated to reflect the additional information above yet but we will do so once things become definite.
+You might also like to visit our full Guide to Driving Abroad where you can also download a free PDF checklist – this hasn’t been updated to reflect the additional information above yet but we will do so once things become definite.